How does noise induce order?: Introduction

-In figure \ref{fig:Lyap5} we have a plot of some numerical experiments on the system, where fixed $\beta=1$, for each $\alpha$ and $\xi$ we compute $200$ orbits of length $10000$, each one with a randomly chosen starting point and different random realizations of the noise, and compute the average of $\log(|T'(x)|)$ with respect to the length of the orbit and average it over the number of starting points.
+In figure \ref{fig:Lyap5} we have a plot of some numerical experiments on the family $T_{\alpha, \beta}$, where fixed $\beta=1$, for each exponent $\alpha$ (in the vertical axis) and noise amplitude $\xi$ (in the horizontal axis) we compute $200$ orbits of length $10000$, each one with a randomly chosen starting point and different random realizations of the noise, and compute the average of $\ln(|T'(x)|)$ with respect to the length of the orbit, and take the average of these Birkhoff averages; the rationale behind this is that supposing that the simulated system satisfies some type of Central Limit Theorem the mean of the finite time Birkhoff averages of all these orbits is a a better estimator of the Lyapunov exponent than the average along an individual orbit.

-This finite time indicator gives us a hint of Noise Induced Order: for small noise sizes it is positive, and for big noise sizes it is negative.
+This plot hints that Noise Induced Order may be present in the family $T_{\alpha, \beta}$; on the left side of the plot, which presents the value of the estimator when the noise amplitude is $0$ the estimator is positive.
+On the right side of the plot, for noise amplitude $1.0$, we can see that if the order of the critical point is big enough the estimator is negative.

-More complex behavior can be conjectured from this plot, as multiple sign changes, but the tools in this paper only allow us to prove the existence of one transition.
-The existence of multiple transitions can be proved by using Computer Aided Tools as in \cite{ChiGaNiSa}.
+More complex behavior can be conjectured from this plot: there are values of $\alpha$ for which we can observe multiple sign changes, but the results in this paper only allow us to prove the existence of one transition.
+The existence of multiple transitions could be proved by using Computer Aided Tools as the ones used in \cite{GaMoNi, ChiGaNiSa}.

-The article \cite{MT} has been highly influential in the applied sciences; we think that a sufficient condition for the existence of this phenomena is extremely interesting both for the researchers in dynamical systems, since we present a wide family of examples whose deterministic behavior and behavior under the action of noise are different, and for the applied scientists, since the condition is easily checkable.
+The article \cite{MT} has been highly influential in the applied sciences; we think that a sufficient condition for the existence of this phenomena is extremely interesting both for the researchers in dynamical systems, since we present a wide family of examples whose deterministic behavior and behavior under the action of noise are different, and for the applied scientists, since this sufficient condition is easily checkable.

 Our paper shows that Noise Induced Order is strongly linked with nonuniformly hyperbolic dynamics and that the existence of this kind of phenomena stresses the importance of the study of random dynamical systems beyond stochastic stability.
 We think that our paper will contribute to show the richness of the behavior of dynamical systems with additive noise.